nilayg26/DSA/README.md

-# 🚀 DSA & Competitive Programming Repository
+# 🚀 Nilay's DSA Repo

 This repository contains my practice codes and solutions related to **Data Structures, Algorithms, and Competitive Programming**.
 The aim is to organize problems by topic and track my learning journey.